-Place 0.0035 pounds (1.6 grams for metric) on the center of the weighing platform.
-The entire weight must be placed on the weighing platform at once for this test to be valid.
-The Zero lamp should go Off and the Remote Display should read 0.005 pounds (0.002 kilograms).
+SINGLE INTERVAL DUAL INTERVAL Place 0.006 pounds (3 grams for metric) on the cen- Place 0.0035 pounds (1.6 grams for metric) on the ter of the weighing platform.
+The entire weight center of the weighing platform.
+The entire weight must be placed on the weighing platform at once must be placed on the weighing platform at once for for this test to be valid.
+The Yellow LED should go this test to be valid.
+The Zero lamp should go Off and Off and the Remote Display should read 0.01 the Remote Display should read 0.005 pounds (0.002 pounds (0.005 kilograms). kilograms).

 The scanner/scale has an adaptive zero capture mechanism that re-zeros the scale over time if there is a slow change in the zero level; thus, if all the weight is not placed on the weighing surface at one time, the Zero lamp will remain On and the Remote Display will read 0.00 pounds or 0.000 pounds (0.000 kilograms).
-When the weight is removed, the Zero lamp will turn off and the display will show a minus sign Press the Zero switch to rezero the scale.
+When the weight is removed, the Zero lamp will turn off and the display will show a minus sign $\boxed{- \cdot \cdot}$.
+Press the Zero switch to rezero the scale.